-Sri Lanka is known for its endless beaches and rolling surf, the timeless ruins and incredible food.
+Sri Lanka holidays are known for its endless beaches and rolling surf, the timeless ruins and incredible food.
 But also for it’s wildlife and well preserved rainforests.
 Located within the tropics, the jewel shaped island is about half the size of England and is a truly irresistible destination.

 It is worth noting that Sri Lanka has has some high profile terrorism over the years so please check the latest FCO travel advice before booking an activity holiday in Ceylon.
 Security has been increased since the 2019 attacks and tourism had returned to the before the Covid-19 Pandemic.
 But be sure to purchase adequate Sri Lanka travel insurance.

 In many ways just visiting Sri Lanka would be considered an adventure by many but an activity holiday in Ceylon offers much more.
 You can visit independently and take in many of the top Sri Lankan adventures below, or you could join a pre organised tour with companies such as Goko Travels.

 Without further ado, these are the top 23 adventure activities in Sri Lanka:

 With most of its coastline open to the Indian Ocean swells it is no surprise that there is some top quality surfing to be enjoyed.
 The reliable waves attract top surfers including the World Surf League in 2019, and with year round water temperatures of 27ºC (81ºF) you can leave your wetsuit at home.

 And if for some reason the waves are not firing you can always head out on a paddle board.
 Popular both on the coast and inland waterways you can explore mangroves, follow streams into the rainforest or even take on some white water.